-- 13.3 The third tranche payment of a MoA which has learners will be paid when the MoA has achieved a 50% progress milestone. - 13.4 The fourth tranche payment of a MoA which has learners will be paid when the MoA has achieved 100% completion. - 13.5 In other forms of MoAs, the payment schedule will be agreed with the grant recipient and forms part of the contract.
+- 13.1 Upon signing and return of the Memorandum of Agreement, a tranche payment is made to the grant recipient. - 13.2 For a MoA which has learners, the grant recipient is required to register learners on the merSETA learner registration platform.
+The second tranche payment will be made according to the number of registered learners. - 13.3 The third tranche payment of a MoA which has learners will be paid when the MoA has achieved a 50% progress milestone. - 13.4 The fourth tranche payment of a MoA which has learners will be paid when the MoA has achieved 100% completion. - 13.5 In other forms of MoAs, the payment schedule will be agreed upon with the grant recipient and forms part of the contract.
 The contract will stipulate the required deliverables to make a payment claim.